-Economists estimate the SCC by linking together a global climate model and a global economic model.
+Economists estimate the SC-GHG by linking together a global climate model and a global economic model.
 The resulting models are called Integrated Assessment Models, or IAMs.
 This integration helps economists take a unit of carbon emissions and translate that into an estimate of the cost of the impact that emissions have on our health, well-being, and quality of life in terms of dollars.
 The models are based on the best available science and economics from peer-reviewed publications.

 First, what is a discount rate?

 In economics, a discount rate translates impacts that occur at different times into a common present value.
 Because individuals have a positive time preference—meaning we value present welfare over future welfare—a discount rate reduces the value of future impacts.

 It is easiest to explain the idea of discount rates with a simple example: If offered $1 now or $1 in a year, almost everyone would choose to receive the $1 now.
 Most individuals would only wait until next year if they were offered more money in the future.
 The discount rate is how much more you would have to receive to wait until next year.
 Similarly, if individuals were asked to pay $1 now or $1 next year, most individuals would choose to pay $1 later.
 Most individuals would only pay now if they were asked to pay more money in the future.
 The discount rate is how much more you would have to pay in the future to be willing to pay $1 in the present.

 The higher the discount rate, the lower the value placed on effects in the long-term future.
 Accordingly, the use of lower discount rates produces higher SC-GHG estimates.